 Physical and Mental Health Support and Outcomes for Children in Residential Care Programs

-As explained by Dr, Kiran Modi, Managing Trustee of Udayan Care, "Udayan" is a Sanskrit word meaning "Eternal Sunshine".
+As explained by Dr. Kiran Modi, Managing Trustee of Udayan Care, Udayan is a Sanskrit word meaning "Eternal Sunshine."
 Udayan Care aims to bring support and hope into the lives of underserved sections of society that require intervention.
-Registered in 1994 as a Public Charitable Trust, Udayan Care works to empower vulnerable children, women and youth, in 19 cities across 11 states of India.
+Registered in 1994 as a Public Charitable Trust, Udayan Care works to empower vulnerable children, women, and youth in 23 cities across 13 states of India.

-Starting with the establishment of one small group home or"Ghar" for OHC (Out-of-Home-Care) children in Delhi in 1996, Udayan Care has worked to meet needs of these vulnerable populations by establishing additional homes for OHC children and Aftercare Programs for youth leaving care; spreading girls' higher education; providing vocational training and livelihood programs; and advocating for better standards in institutional care.
-In 24 years, they have directly impacted the lives of about 21,000 children, women and youth as beneficiaries as well as thousands as indirect beneficiaries through their training programs and advocacy efforts.
+Starting with the establishment of one small group home or 'Ghar' for OHC (Out-of-Home-Care) children in Delhi in 1996, Udayan Care has worked to meet needs of these vulnerable populations by establishing additional homes for OHC children and Aftercare Programs for youth leaving care; spreading girls' higher education; providing vocational training and livelihood programs; and advocating for better standards of care for 'Children without Parental Care' in Alternative Care settings, including institutional care.
+In 25 years, they have directly impacted the lives of about 25,000 children, women and youth as beneficiaries as well as thousands as indirect beneficiaries through their training programs and advocacy efforts.

 Activities for summer 2019 may include, but are not limited to the following: